A Medicare replacement plan provides a way for people to get their Original Medicare benefits and, usually, prescription drug coverage in one place.

 PPO plans

-PPO plans also have provider networks, but with these plans, a person can choose to use out-of-network services.
-However, the costs will usually be higher.
+PPO plans also have provider networks.
+However, with these plans, a person can choose to use out-of-network services, which usually have higher costs.

 Medicare Advantage plans may change their coverage rules each year, and the plan provider will send its members an “annual notice of change (ANOC)” letter for the upcoming year.